-A. Failure to vaccinate unlawful.
+- A. Failure to vaccinate unlawful.
 It shall be unlawful for an owner to fail to provide current vaccination against rabies for any dog or cat four months of age or older.
-Should it be required by the County Director of Public Health that other pets be vaccinated in order to prevent a threatened epidemic or to control an existing epidemic, it shall be unlawful for an owner to fail to provide

-- current vaccination against rabies for that pet. - B. Current rabies vaccination.
+Should it be required by the County Director of Public Health that other pets be vaccinated in order to prevent a threatened epidemic or to control an existing epidemic, it shall be unlawful for an owner to fail to provide current vaccination against rabies for that pet. - B. Current rabies vaccination.
 The owner of every dog and cat over four months of age shall have the animal vaccinated against rabies.
 The time or times of vaccination shall be established by the State Veterinary Commission.
-Rabies vaccine shall be administered as required in General Statutes § 130A-185. - C. Adopted animals.
-Every dog or cat adopted from the Animal Services Center shall be vaccinated by a licensed veterinarian or certified rabies vaccinator within 2 weeks of adoption.
-If the animal is not vaccinated prior to adoption, a voucher shall be given in exchange for a \$100 deposit.
+Rabies vaccine shall be administered as required in General Statutes § 130A-185. - Adopted animals.
+Every dog or cat adopted from the Animal Services Center shall C. be vaccinated by a licensed veterinarian or certified rabies vaccinator within 2 weeks of adoption unless the animal is under 4 months and then it shall be vaccinated when medically possible.
+If the animal is not vaccinated prior to adoption, a rabies vaccine voucher shall be given in exchange for a \$100 depositpurchased.
+Owners shall have the burden to provide vaccine information to Animal Enforcement and Animal Services after the animal received the vaccine.
 If proof of vaccination is not provided to Animal Services within 2 weeks of adoption, Animal Services shall keep the deposit.
-In addition, the adopted animal may be impounded by Animal Enforcement Officers and/or penalties may be assessed against the owner. - D. Failure to vaccinate; penalty.
-The owner of a dog or cat not having a current rabies vaccination shall be subject to a civil penalty as determined in this chapter if such owner does not produce a valid and current rabies vaccination tag or form within 10 days of the demand for same by an Animal Enforcement Officer or law enforcement officer.
-Failure to produce the tag or form under this subsection is a separate offense for each animal. - E. older shall have the dogs or cats vaccinated against rabies with an approved vaccine administered by a licensed veterinarian.
+In addition, the adopted animal may be impounded by Animal Enforcement Officers and/or penalties may be assessed against the owner. - Failure to vaccinate; penalty.
+The owner of a dog or cat not having a current rabies D. vaccination shall be subject to a civil penalty as determined in this chapter if such owner does not produce a valid and current rabies vaccination tag or form within 5 days of the demand for same by an Animal Enforcement Officer or law enforcement officer.
+Failure to produce the tag or form under this subsection is a separate offense for each animal.

+Certification of vaccination.
+The owners of dogs and cats 4 months of age or older E. shall have the dogs or cats vaccinated against rabies with an approved vaccine administered by a licensed veterinarian.
 The veterinarian shall issue the owner of the animal a vaccination certificate and such owner shall retain such certificate until vaccination is renewed.
-At the time of vaccination, a owner shall be issued a metal tag by the veterinarian showing the information required by North Carolina state law. - Tag required to be worn.
+At the time of vaccination, an owner shall be issued a metal tag by the veterinarian showing the information required by North Carolina state law.

+Tag required to be worn.
 Every owner of cat or dog shall affix on the dog or cat at all times while off its owner's premises.
-It shall be unlawful for any person other than the owner to remove the collar from the dog or cat.
+It shall be unlawful for any person other than F. the owner to remove the collar from the dog or cat.